yash1441/Chat-Valorant-Rank/README.md

 ## Troubleshooting

 ### Why is it not working?
 Please double check the URL you are using.
-If everything works fine on your end then check if the status of the backend API [here](https://status.henrikdev.xyz/).
+If everything works fine on your end then check the status of the backend API [here](https://status.henrikdev.xyz/).
 If that is also up then create an issue with details about the URL you used and what exactly you are facing.

 ## Credits